Do Ragdoll Cats Make Good Pets?

 As mentioned above, Ragdolls’ name comes from this cat breed’s tendency to go limp and relaxed when picked up.
 This is one of the best-known features of this type of cat.

-Ann Baker has trademarked the breed name "Ragdoll" and she set up her own breed registry, the International Ragdoll Cat Association (IRCA).
-She urged breeders to meet very specific standards in order to qualify, so there is a certain amount of consistency among Ragdolls.
+Ann Baker has trademarked the breed name “Ragdoll,” and she set up her own breed registry, the International Ragdoll Cat Association (IRCA).
+She urged breeders to meet specific standards to qualify so there is a certain amount of consistency among Ragdolls.
 These are the main physical features of the Ragdoll cat breed: